Bjrules/Backup-mysql-using-bash/README.md

 ![Alt text](illustration-pics.jpg)

+### Test the script in a controlled environment before using it to automate database backups in a production environment.

 ### This project assume you have a MySQL Database Administration Skills already and AWS S3

 ### Ensure to run these.....................